 Exercise Your Way to Work

 If you're like most people, when Monday comes around, you're hardly raring to go back to work — but alas, you have no choice.
 What you do have control over is the way you get there.
 Forget the bus, the subway and the car.
-Instead, work off the sins of the weekend by trying these fun ways to get fit while you travel to your 9 to 5.
+Instead, try these fun ways to get fit while you travel to your 9 to 5.

 Walk This Way

 "Instead of taking the subway or bus to work, I power walk 30 minutes to and from my job, squeezing in approximately one hour of low-impact cardio per day.
 This routine has stabilized my weight for over one year not to mention the added energy I have after work!"

 "I walk to work every morning.
 It's a little over 3 miles, takes an hour, but I take the bus home in the afternoon."

 "I walk to and from work everyday.
 It's about a 15-minute walk door to door and I walk fast.
 At the end of the day it really is an added half hour of exercise!"

 - Wear athletic shoes and move at a brisk pace; don't just stroll along.